Aiden-Frost/DailySnaps-localhost/README.md

 ### Signup Usage

-Once you fill in the details and click Signup button, Look inside your terminal/console
-There will be a link
-Copy paste that onto your broswer's address bar and press enter You will automatically be redirected to the website with you logged in.
+Once you fill in the details and click Signup button, look inside your terminal/console.
+There will be a uniquely generated link.
+Copy paste that onto your broswer's address bar and press enter.
+You will automatically be redirected to the website with you logged in.